online-ml/beaver/README.md

 ## Usage

-Once it's running, the server can be interacted with via an HTTP client:
+Once it's running, you can talk to the server over HTTP:

 ```py
 import beaver